Skip to main content

 Living Autopsy

-With the help of a live model and a set of autopsy instruments, Dr Suzy Lishman describes how pathologists examine the body.
+With the help of a live model and a set of autopsy instruments, Dame Suzy Lishman describes how pathologists examine the body.

 Includes exclusive pre-talk access to the Hunterian Museum from 17:00 to 18:50